 - The United Nations has repeatedly challenged China on human rights abuses in Tibet, including finding Tibet the worst area for child malnutrition in China.

 - From shouting “Tibet needs freedom” in the street to attending a mass protest, Tibetans resist China’s policies daily.
-Despite more than 60 years of occupation this resistance to China remains undiminished and widespread.
+Despite 70 years of occupation this resistance to China remains undiminished and widespread.

-Tibet has seen economic progress, as have most countries in the last sixty years, but Tibetans have benefited less than Chinese immigrants.
-Economic progress has not deterred them from rejecting Chinese rule and the evidence shows that Tibetans are far from “happy” under China’s rule.
+Tibet has seen economic progress, as have most countries in the last seventy years, but Tibetans have benefited less than Chinese immigrants.
+Economic progress has not deterred them from rejecting Chinese rule and the evidence shows that Tibetans are far from “happy” under China’s control.

 5. China says: The Dalai Lama wants power, not peace